Anu-bhav/Win32-Buffer-Overflow/Walkthroughs/Brainpan.md

 ![2395216d2d9b89b471d5af43434c968d.png](/_resources/0906b9809a194cf5850afeb66fcb9886.png)

 Since it is an .exe file, I need to evaluate the file in my Windows 7 lab machine.
-But first lets confirm its file type. * Spoiler alert: It is a windows executable file. *
+But first lets confirm its file type. *Spoiler: It is a windows executable file.*

 `file Downloads/brainpan.exe`
 ![888c3ff6f19a66eb2b356770412bc5ad.png](/_resources/4ce3497d273f4680a431b054427a23ab.png)

+Using string command to extract strings of printable characters from this file.
+We can see a rather interesting set of characters. *Spoiler: It is the password for authenticating ...*

 `strings Downloads/brainpan.exe`
 ![1032d53b3c183822323b7d017e67945c.png](/_resources/c57c388a02cb4bc9b2f450418b2eaa79.png)